bateso88/gilded-rose-tech-test/README.md

 # Plan

 1. Write comprehensive testing for current functionality.
 Ensure all tests pass.
+Aim for 100% coverage.
 2. Refactor.
 The legacy code is not very DRY and has large complex if statements that code be shortened/simplified.
+Extract classes where appropriate (different types of item)
-3. Add "Conjured" functionality via TDD.
+3. Add "Conjured" class via TDD.